wltsmrz/mod_admin_rest/README.md

 ###send message

 Send a message to a particular user on a particular host.
-Broadcasts are not yet supported.
 Messages are sent from the hostname.
 Include the content of your message in a JSON-encoded request body.

 > **POST** /admin_rest/message/`hostname`/`username`

+*request body*
 ```
 {
   message: "My message"